Mentor a Young Guy

 Listen to an interview on ABC Radio with Brumby legend Clyde Rathbone and mentor Denis Sargent talking about what it’s like to be a Menslink volunteer mentor.

-Some quotes from past mentors
+Hear from some of our past mentors

 I also remember asking you how to be a good mentor and your simple response was to be myself, be honest and follow my best instincts.
 Well, it was in fact, that straightforward.
 There is no mentor guide book.
 There is no mentoring formulae.
 And you don’t attempt to mandate one.
 I believe the programme is so successful, because it encourages us to use life experience and our best instincts in providing a positive context, challenge and support for the young men in our charge.